kubeslice-ent/egs-installation/README.md

      specific_use_local_charts: true              # Override to use local charts for the UI
    ```

+   **📌 IMPORTANT NOTE:** The `DCGM_METRIC_JOB_VALUE` must match the Prometheus scrape job name configured in your Prometheus configuration.
+Without proper Prometheus scrape configuration, GPU metrics will not be collected and UI visualization will not work.
+Ensure your Prometheus configuration includes the corresponding scrape job.
+For detailed Prometheus configuration, see [EGS Worker Prerequisites](docs/EGS-Worker-Prerequisites.md).

 ### 5. **Worker Clusters: Update the Inline Values**